 Excisional biopsy is used when a larger piece of skin is needed to make a correct diagnosis.
 The dermatologist will cut out a piece of skin with a scalpel blade.
 Stitches are usually required after an incisional biopsy

-Cauterization is the burning of part of a body to remove or close off a part of it in a process called cautery, which destroys some tissue in an attempt to mitigate bleeding and damage, remove an undesired growth (like warts)—or minimize other potential medical harm, such as infections when antibiotics are unavailable.
+Cauterization is the burning of part of a body to remove or close off a part of it in a process called cautery, which destroys some tissue in an attempt to mitigate bleeding and damage, remove an undesired growth (like warts).